SCAI Misconduct Procedures

 Any person aggrieved by a final decision of the University President may apply to the Georgia Board of Regents for a review of that decision in accordance with Article VIII of the Bylaws of the Board of Regents.
 The application for review shall be submitted in writing to the Board’s Senior Vice Chancellor for Support Services or designee within a period of twenty (20) days following the decision of the president.
 A hearing before the Board is not a matter of right but is within the sound discretion of the Board.

 Any student who faces Code of Conduct charges for a disciplinary issue may raise the issue of a diagnosed mental disorder.
 Alternatively, a student may be accused of a disciplinary violation and it may appear that the student is not capable of understanding the nature or wrongfulness of the action.
-In either of these situations, the hearing officer shall refer the matter to the SCAI Director who shall submit the matter to the Dean of Student Success or his or her designee for handling in accordance with the Voluntary and Involuntary Withdrawal for Medical and/or Psychological Reasons Policy.
+In either of these situations, the hearing officer shall refer the matter to the SCAI Director who shall submit the matter to the Dean of Student Affairs or his or her designee for handling in accordance with the Voluntary and Involuntary Withdrawal for Medical and/or Psychological Reasons Policy.